 Not so much an Android productivity app, as a collection of “applets” that allow your productivity apps to communicate with each other.
 Applets are conditional statements that trigger actions when certain changes occur within specified apps.
 For instance, you could set IFTTT to automatically create to-do lists from emails you pin, you can sync files from Google Drive to another cloud storage provider as you add them, you can even automatically log the amount of time you spend at the office using the GPS on your phone.
 It links with more than 600 apps and you can create your own applets to let them all speak to each other—it’s the ultimate productivity app for the app addict!

-If you were in college for the age of mobility, you are certainly jealous that students get to use an app like Grammarly today.
+Older graduates will undoubtedly be jealous that today’s students get to use an app like Grammarly today.
 Grammarly is one of the best online grammar and spelling checker software.
 The software goes beyond any traditional tools used in the past.
 It not only fixes spelling errors but also highlights mistakes that are often overlooked by other tools.
-This AI-powered tool is a handy add on to Android and Chrome.
+This AI-powered tool is a handy add-on to Android and Chrome.
 If you have to write for your job, it’ll speed up the process of editing so you can move to the next task much quicker.